-Modern Wakeup Word Detection (WWD) algorithms are fairly reliable when the SNR of the signal is just a few dB greater than 0.
+Modern Wakeup Word Detection (WWD) for Automatic Speech Recognition (ASR) algorithms are fairly reliable when the SNR of the signal is just a few dB greater than 0.
 Thus, when using a voice assistant device to “Barge-In” during the audio playback, the near-end speech to playback echo ratio (NER) must be greater than 0dB.
 Simply due the proximity factor (the loudspeaker is closer to the microphone than the user is to microphone), the NER of a voice assistant device is much less than 0 dB, more often even less than -10dB.
 Therefore, acoustic echo cancellation(AEC) software is a required to allow the user to barge-in with voice commands to the voice assistant device .
 Once the wake-up word has been successfully detected, the audio playback can be attenuated or muted to allow for successful recognition of the voice command.

 Figure 1.
 User Attempting Barge-In